Black Holes Are the Terrifying Behemoths of Space. Here's How They Tick

 Just what the physics is like at this point in the black hole no one can say for sure.

 What is the closest black hole to Earth?

-The closest black holes yet discovered to Earth are several thousand light-years away from us.
+The closest black holes yet discovered to Earth are all more than a thousand light-years away from us.
 At this distance, these black holes will have no discernable effect on our planet or its environment.

-To date, the nearest black hole, called V616 Monocerotosis, is 3,000 light-years away and has a mass around 9-13 times that of our Sun.
-The next closest is Cygnus X-1 (about 6,000 light-years away with a mass of 15 suns).
+The next nearest black hole, called V616 Monocerotosis, is 3,000 light-years away and has a mass around 9-13 times that of our Sun.
+After that is Cygnus X-1 which is about 6,000 light-years away, with a mass of around 15-20 suns.

-Next up is GRO J0422 + 32, which is actually one of the smallest yet 'discovered' and is roughly 7,800 light-years away.
+Next up is GRO J0422 + 32, which is another very small black hole, with a mass of around 3 to 5 solar masses, and is roughly 7,800 light-years away.

 You can 'find' it in the approximate direction of the Sagittarius constellation.